BerkeleyLab/matcha/README.md

 Prerequisites
 -------------
 1. A Fortran 2018 compiler
 2. The Fortran Package Manager
-  3. *Optional:* [OpenCoarrays] for parrallel execution with the GNU Fortran compiler Downloading
+3. *Optional:* a parallel runtime library for multi-image execution:
+    - [OpenCoarrays] or
+    - [Caffeine].

+Downloading
 -----------
 ```